Stradex/librecoop-rbdoom3bfg/README.md

 * set sys_lang "japanese"
 * set sys_lang "spanish"

-Anyway:

-1. Install Doom 3 BFG in Steam (Windows version) or SteamCMD, make sure it's getting updated/patched.

-2. Create your own Doom 3 BFG directory, e.g. /path/to/Doom3BFG/

-3. Copy the game-data's base dir from Steam or GOG to that directory (e.g. /path/to/Doom3BFG/), it's in /your/path/to/Steam/steamapps/common/DOOM 3 BFG Edition/base/ or, if you used SteamCMD or GOG installer with Wine, in the path you used above.

-4. Copy your RBDoom3BFG executable and the optional FFmpeg DLLs (if Windows FFmpeg enabled) to your own Doom 3 BFG directory (/path/to/Doom3BFG).
-Your Doom 3 BFG directory now should look like:

-	/path/to/Doom3BFG/
-	* RBDoom3BFG (or RBDoom3BFG.exe on Windows)
-	* avcodec-58.dll (Windows FFmpeg only)
-	* avformat-58.dll (Windows FFmpeg only)
-	* avutil-56.dll (Windows FFmpeg only)
-	* swresample-3.dll (Windows FFmpeg only)
-	* swscale-5.dll (Windows FFmpeg only)
-	* base/
-		* classicmusic/
-		* _common.crc
-		* (etc)

-5. On macOS the RBDoom3BFG executable will also search for game data within an app bundle's Contents/Resources/base folder, and as a last resort, within the absolute path /Applications/RBDoom3BFG.app/Contents/Resources/base.
+On macOS the RBDoom3BFG executable will also search for game data within an app bundle's Contents/Resources/base folder, and as a last resort, within the absolute path /Applications/RBDoom3BFG.app/Contents/Resources/base.
 In addition, if you want the game to be standalone without dependencies on pre-installed dynamic libs, you can use macdylibbundler to bundle all external dylib dependencies into the app bundle (see https://github.com/auriamg/macdylibbundler or simply install via "brew install dylibbundler" or "sudo port install dylibbundler").
 For example, the following command will copy all external dylib dependencies to the Contents/libs directory of the game's app bundle and adjust the rpaths within the RBDoom3BFG executable and copied dylibs.

 	> dylibbundler -od -b -x RBDoom3BFG.app/Contents/MacOS/RBDoom3BFG -d RBDoom3BFG.app/Contents/libs/

 After running dylibbundler you may need to re-sign the modified executable and dylibs if planning to run on **Apple Silicon** machines.
 Newer versions of dylibbundler now do this automatically.
 The output of dylibbundler will indicate which executable and dylibs (if any) require re-signing.
 This code signing step is not needed for x86-based Macs.

 	> codesign -s - --force RBDoom3BFG.app/Contents/libs/lib<modified-by-dylibbundler>.dylib
 	...
 	> codesign -s - --force RBDoom3BFG.app/Contents/MacOS/RBDoom3BFG

-6. Run the game by executing the RBDoom3BFG executable.

-7. Enjoy

-8. If you run into bugs, please report them, see [Bug Reports](#reports)

 ---
 # New Console Variables and Commands <a name="console"></a>